maksymbrl/solar-limb/README.md

 # solar-limb

-> This work is based on the following project: [link].
+> This work is based on the following project: https://www.overleaf.com/read/ywczhyybtfgs.
 The main idea was to write a self-consisten GUI application which will find the effective temperature of the Sun through analyzing images taken in the different wave-bands.

 ## Table of Contents